FREE WORK PLANNER

 - Wrap in plastic wrap and store in an air-tight container.

-Other Play Dough Varieties to Try
+Other Homemade Play Dough Options to Try

 You can make homemade play dough for different holidays or for themed activities.
 Make plain dough by following the recipe above but leaving out the cinnamon, ginger, and vanilla (so use only your flour, salt, cream of tartar, water, and oil).